slowernews/wisdom-tldr/README.md

 > *'Play the perfect courtier.' -- Robert Greene (24th law of power)*

 > *'Work on the hearts and minds of others.'-- Robert Greene (43rd law of power)*

 ===
+###On social inadequacy

+creepiness:

+Unpredictability.
+Some occupations and hobbies are more linked with creepiness than others.'* the most important one: conversational stubbornness.
+LET GO. top performers are pros at both leading conversations and going with the conversational flow.
+Just get out of your head and become more situationally aware.
+The field of seduction is no place for shutting out external catalysts.

+===
 ###On relationships